brimoran/Linux-on-ASUS-C101PA/README.md

 ### Libre Office

-602 MB really just for Calc...
+A 602 MB install really just so I have a reliable Excel alternative that I probably don't need...

 ```sudo apt-get install libreoffice```